Shelf corporation: Examples

-A Reuters report described Wyoming Corporate Services as an example of a vendor of shelf companies, which were literally stored in mailboxes labelled as "corporate suites" in the main room of a 1700 sqft brick house a few blocks from the Wyoming State Capitol.
-Over 700 companies were available at prices depending on their age, ranging from $5,995 for a six-year-old company to $645 for one recently created.
-It is one of scores of similar businesses setting up shop, primarily in Delaware, Wyoming, and Nevada due to regulatory considerations.
+A Reuters report described Wyoming Corporate Services as an example of a vendor of shelf companies, which were stored in mailboxes labeled as "corporate suites" in the main room of a 1700 sqft brick house a few blocks from the Wyoming State Capitol.
+Over 700 companies were available at prices based on their age, ranging from $5,995 for a six-year-old company to $645 for one aged a few months.
+Wyoming Corporate Services is one of many similar large scale incorporation businesses, primarily in Delaware, Wyoming, and Nevada due to regulatory considerations.

-In Restoration France, new newspapers needed royal permissions to start.
-But newspapers founded before 1822 could continue printing.
-So the opposition bought the rights to newspapers founded before 1822 and since closed, and resumed printing them.
+In Restoration France, new newspapers needed royal permissions to start, but newspapers founded before 1822 could continue printing.
+The opposition bought the rights to newspapers founded before 1822 and since closed, and resumed printing them.